Missouri Plan: History and spread of the plan

+Advantages of the Missouri plan

+Emphasis on judicial qualifications

+When it comes to advantages, the pre-appointment screening process, conducted by judicial nominating commissions, emphasizes competence and professional reputation before political affiliations.
+For the supporters, this allows the governor of the state not to receive a politically charged individual, and it increases the likelihood that judges are selected based on merit and fitness for office, rather than name recognition or political affiliation.

+The Missouri Plan allows those individuals who were unlikely to be selected to a judgeship to have an opportunity to be selected as one.
+Examples include the City of Saint Louis, where Republican candidates have faced electoral disadvantages; however, through the nonpartisan plan, the judgeships have been given to independents and republicans alike who passed through the vetting process.

+Rankings and legal quality

+Scholars have conducted thorough empirical research on various judicial selection methods.
+A 2008 comparative study by the Show-Me Institute found that states using Missouri-style merit selection ranked higher, on average, on measures of “Average State Legal System Quality Score” than other judicial selection methods.
+The highest recorded score in the article for this judicial method of selection was in 2007, with 64.4, compared to other selection methods.

 Criticism

 The Missouri Plan is not without critics.
 There are several alternative ways of filling judicial posts that are used in other states.
 These include direct elections (either partisan or non-partisan), election by the state legislature, or appointment by the governor with advice and consent of the state senate.
 Missouri had previously used all of these methods before adopting the Nonpartisan Court Plan in 1940.

 Excessive influence of attorneys

 Better Courts for Missouri has argued that flaws in the current plan give elite trial lawyers too much control over judicial selection.
 According to the organization's executive director, "they are a small, insular group who have their interests.
 They have a lot to add to the process, but we don't think they should dominate the process - (and they) are in no way accountable to Missourians."

 Professor Stephen Ware of the University of Kansas wrote about the Missouri Plan, "As the bar is an elite segment of society, states that give lawyers more power than their fellow citizens are rightly described as elitist."
 Ware continued: